CIO, CDO, CTO.

 CIOs, as a result, are often responsible for designing and leading digital transformation efforts, with support from other IT leaders.

 Chief Data Officers, for instance, have become more necessary as data-driven technology becomes more and more common.
-In the years ahead, we can expect both CIOs and CDOs to take a more prominent role in digital transformation leadership.
+In the years ahead, we can expect CIOs and CDOs to be more prominent in digital transformation leadership.

 These roles are distinctly specialized, and while you don’t need to fill them, it’s worth considering who in your business wears each hat.
 That way, you can ensure your bases are covered when trying to get the most out of information technology.